wangqinglhc/120-DS-Interview-Questions/predictive-modeling.md

 - Deep Learning
   - works well for some classification tasks (e.g. image)
   - used to squeeze something out of the problem
+  #### My anwser:

 #### 7. What is regularization and where might it be helpful?
 What is an example of using regularization in a model?
 - Regularization is useful for reducing variance in the model, meaning avoiding overfitting.
 - For example, we can use L1 regularization in Lasso regression to penalize large coefficients and automatically select features, or we can also use L2 regularization for Ridge regression to penalize the feature coefficients.
+#### My anwser:
+- Regularization adds penalty to the magnitudes of the parameters and is often used to reduce overfitting.

 #### 8. Why might it be preferable to include fewer predictors over many?
 - When we add irrelevant features, it increases model's tendency to overfit because those features introduce more noise.
 When two variables are correlated, they might be harder to interpret in case of regression, etc.